Base class for mapping of ManagedRecords to and from persistent storage.

 Utility class for declare new Scope-specific actions, to do whatever

-is defined in the corresponding act
+is defined in the corresponding act method.

 Mixin for record managers, to implement "soft deletion".